Oculus Rift Review

 The Rift does a decent job of blocking out the majority of ambient light, but it still lets in a little around the nose.
 However, it isn't enough light to be distracting when using the headset.
 The Oculus has a resolution of 1080x1200 per eye, tying with the HTC for the highest resolution of the group.
 However, the text seemed to be a little bit sharper on the Rift than on the Vive.

-The field of view on the Rift is quite expansive, claimed by the manufacturer to be 110° — one of the highest of the entire group, as shown in the chart below.
+The field of view on the Rift is quite expansive, claimed by the manufacturer to be 110° — one of the highest of the entire group.

 However, we did find that we could see more of our test image in the PlayStation VR headset than in the Rift.